ruby-marks/ruby-marks/README.md

 end
 ```

-This should puts each scan an hash, like this:
+This should puts each scan in a hash, like this:

 ```
 {